jupyterlite/jupyterlite/docs/howto/extensions/cli-addons.md

 ## General Guidance

-- it's worth looking at how what `BaseAddon` and its subclasses handle certain tasks
+- it's worth looking at how `BaseAddon` and its subclasses handle certain tasks
-- keeping reproducibility in mind, cache liberally, and make use of `file_deps`, `targets`, and `uptodate` to keep builds snappy
+- keeping reproducibility in mind, cache liberally, and make use of `file_dep`, `targets`, and `uptodate` to keep builds snappy